Wyndham-Forest-HOA/Wyndham-Forest-HOA/documents/Declaration of Covenants Conditions and Restrictions/Text.md

 Declarant shall have the unilateral right to transfer to any other Person the right; privilege, and option to annex additional property which is herein reserved to Declarant, provided that such transferee or assignee shall be the developer of at least a portion of the real property described in Exhibits "A“ or "B" and that such transfer is memorialized in a written, recorded instrument executed by the Declarant.

 #### Section 2.
 Annexation with Approval of Class "A" Membership
-Subject to the consent of the owners thereof, the Association may annex real property other than that described on Exhibit "B" or which Declarant now owns or subsequently becomes the owner of, to the provisions of this Declaration and the jurisdiction of the Association.
-Such annexation shall require the affirmative vote of the Voting Members representing a majority of the Class "A" votes of the Association (other than those held by Declarant present at a meeting duly called for such purpose and of the Declarant, so long as Declarant owns property subject to this Declaration or which may become subject hereto in accordance with Section 1 of this Article.
+Subject to the consent of the owners thereof, the Association may annex real property other than that described on Exhibit "B" or which Declarant now owns or subsequently becomes the owner of, to the provisions of this Declaration and the jurisdiction ofthe Association.
+Such annexation shall require the affirmative vote of a majority of the Class "A" Members of the Association (other than those held by Declarant) present at a meeting duly called for such purpose and of the Declarant, so long as Declarant owns property subject to this Declaration or which may become subject hereto in accordance with Section 1 of this Article.
+Section modified in [Amendment 3/29/2003](https://github.com/Wyndham-Forest-HOA/Wyndham-Forest-HOA/compare/Original-Governing-Docs...CCR-Amendment-2003).

 #### Section 3.
 Acquisition of Additional Common Area
 Declarant may convey to the Association additional real estate, improved or unimproved, located within the properties described in Exhibits "A" or "B", which upon conveyance or dedication to the Association shall be accepted by the Association and thereafter shall be maintained by the Association at its expense for the benefit of all its Members.